anikiandy/CSV_format/ReadMe.txt

 4) run script by typing >Bash convert_csv.sh
 5) Original csv files will remain unmodified.
 A new copy of each file will be generated with a "c_" prefix. the generated files will have all tabs replaced by commas
+6) to run in linux enviornement execute by entering: sh convert_csv.sh
 ~~~~~update v1.2~~~~~~

 added --overwrite flag